rohjunha/paper-list/rl-book.md

 Another key feature of reinforcement learning is that it explicitly considers the whole problem of a goal-directed agent interacting with an uncertain environment.

-### Examples
 ### Elements of Reinforcement Learning
-Beyond the agent and the environment, one can identify four main subelements of a reinforcement learning system: a policy, a reward signal, a value function, and, optionally, a model of the environment.
+Beyond the agent and the environment, one can identify four main subelements of a reinforcement learning system:
+* a policy
+* a reward signal
+* a value function

+and, optionally
+* a model of the environment.

 ### Limitations and Scope
 ### An Extended Example: Tic-Tac-Toe